ZhengtianZhu/shadowAnalysis-Cesium-1.10.3/README.md

 #Zhengtian's part:
 the component is in src/component/shadowAnalysis, and I have even added something in the configuration file like package.json . initial software: https://www.supermapol.com/earth/vue-iEarth/examples/index.html
+#2023/6/1 I am replacing this  "shadowQuery = new Cesium.ShadowQueryPoints(scene); ".
+At present, I need to write a similar function of  this.

 # Vue 3 + TypeScript + Vite